Members of the secret organization V.F.D. from the 2017 adaptation of Lemony Snicket's A Series of Unfortunate Events.

 - Surrounded by Idiots: She definitely has this opinion about working with Mr. Poe and can often be seen clearly frustrated at her boss' incompetence and childishness.

 - Typecasting: In-universe, she seems to constantly play the role of the leading Screaming Woman in Gustav's movies.

-The young captain of the Queequeg submarine, taking over for her stepfather.
+The young captain of the Queequeg submarine, taking over for her stepfather after he disappeared.
 She finds the Baudelaires after their trip down the mountains, and invites them on board.